-- a national general strike in the private and public sectors, called by COBAS, SGB, USB, and CUB for the whole day on Friday, 2 December 2022.
-The strike in question was called for the renewal of collective labour agreements with inflation-linked pay raises, the freezing of military spending, the establishment of a minimum wage and other grievances; - a strike proclaimed by CGIL and UIL in various regions of Italy, concerning the private and public sectors, which took place region by region, on different days and in different ways (from 14 to 16 December).
+- new contracts and wage increases, and other grievances; a national general strike in the private and public sectors, called by COBAS, SGB, USB, and CUB for the whole day on Friday, 2 December 2022.
+The strike in question was called for the renewal of collective labour agreements with inflation-linked pay raises, the freezing of military - spending, the establishment of a minimum wage and other grievances; a strike proclaimed by CGIL and UIL in various regions of Italy, concerning the private and public sectors, which took place region by region, on different days and in different ways (from 14 to 16 December).
 In particular, for the Emilia-Romagna region, the strike was proclaimed for the entire day of Friday, 16 December, and involved workers in all public and private sectors, excluding waste management services.
 The strike in question was held to protest the Italian Budget Law for 2023.

-[2-27] LITIGATION WITH WORKERS
+LITIGATION WITH WORKERS

-Number 2020 2021 2022 Litigation again at the along of the year 16 18 22 Litigation cases at the close of the year 16 18 22
+Number 2020 2021 2022 Litigation cases at the close of the year 16 18 22